One Particular Harbour

-One Particular Harbour is the twelfth studio album by American popular music singer-songwriter Jimmy Buffett.
+One Particular Harbour is the twelfth studio album by American singer-songwriter Jimmy Buffett.
 It was released in September 1983 as MCA 5447 and was produced by Buffett and Michael Utley.
 It was Buffett's first involvement producing an album.
-"Stars on the Water" was a minor hit for its original writer, country music songsmith Rodney Crowell and was later covered by Texan country music singer George Strait on his 2001 album, The Road Less Traveled.
+"Stars on the Water" was a minor hit for its original writer, country music songsmith Rodney Crowell and was later covered by fellow country music singer George Strait on his 2001 album, The Road Less Traveled.

 Songs

 In addition to songs written or co-written by Buffett (including one with JD Souther and Josh Leo), the album includes four cover songs: "Stars on the Water" by country songwriter Rodney Crowell, "California Promises" by Steve Goodman, "Brown Eyed Girl" by Van Morrison, and "Why You Wanna Hurt My Heart?" written by the Neville Brothers' Art Neville.
 Buffett's version of "Stars on the Water" also appeared on the soundtrack to the 1993 movie The Firm.